AdityaAtulTewari/CS429HPrep/README.md

   git checkout <branch> -- <paths>
 ```
 Omitting the paths has the side effect of switching branches.
-Now it is just like you have editted the mult.c file to change it to what you want manually and you can commit it to the master branch like before.
+Now it is just like you have edited the mult.c file to change it to what you want manually and you can commit it to the master branch like before.
 This method however does not track where the changes have come from.
 In order to undo this change before you have committed it do:
 ``` bash
   git checkout mult.c
 ```
-If you already commited this change then we want to delete the last commit.
+If you already committed this change then we want to delete the last commit.
 ``` bash
   git reset --hard HEAD~1
 ```